FreektenDoesschate/ECT-UP/README.md

 ## Datasets, -types and -timepoints
 Multiple ECT-imaging datasets were acquired at Rijnstate hospital Arnhem and UMC Amsterdam:
 * Seizure threshold dataset
-     This dataset was acquired for ...
+     * This dataset was acquired for ...
+Status:
 * Schema-ECT dataset
+     * This dataset was acquired for ...
+Status:
 * SNOEP dataset
+     * This dataset was acquired for ...
+Status:
 * Synapse dataset
+     * This dataset was acquired for ...
+Status:

 ## Preprocessing